-- Base their teaching on the major theories of reading and their relationship to various models of literacy instruction. - Develop a personal philosophy of literacy development and instruction. - Teach reading to K-12 students. - Work cooperatively and collaboratively with other professionals in planning programs to meet the needs of diverse populations of learners. - Put literacy theory into practice in a variety of educational contexts. - Integrate reading, writing, speaking, listening, and viewing across the curriculum. - Differentiate instruction based on students' needs. - Use multiple, appropriate procedures to assess and evaluate students' effort, progress, and achievement in literacy. - Investigate and implement research on current practices in literacy instruction. - Use technology and new digital literacies as natural components of teaching and learning. - Provide leadership in student advocacy. - Communicate and work collaboratively with parents, teachers, administrators, and community personnel in a literacy program.
+- Base their teaching on the major theories of reading and their relationship to various models of literacy instruction. - Use formative and summative assessment to diagnose and provide effective instruction for struggling readers. - Plan and implement instruction based on best practices supported by current research, focusing on phonemic awareness, phonics, fluency, vocabulary, and comprehension - Develop a personal philosophy of literacy development and instruction. - Teach reading to K-12 students. - Work cooperatively and collaboratively with other professionals in planning programs to meet the needs of diverse populations of learners - Put literacy theory into practice in a variety of educational contexts. - Integrate reading, writing, speaking, listening, and viewing across the curriculum. - Differentiate instruction based on students' needs. - Use multiple, appropriate procedures to assess and evaluate students' effort, progress, and achievement in literacy. - Investigate and implement research on current practices in literacy instruction. - Use technology and new digital literacies as natural components of teaching and learning. - Provide leadership in student advocacy. - Communicate and work collaboratively with parents, teachers, administrators, and community personnel in a literacy program.